-If you do win, the judgment should be dismissed and you should receive a letter from the court stating just that.
-The collection agency that sued you should forward this information to third party collectors and the credit bureaus so that your credit information can be updated accurately.
+If you do win, the default judgment should be dismissed and you should receive a letter from the court stating just that.
+The collection agency that sued you should forward this information to third-party collectors and the credit bureaus so that your credit information can be updated accurately.

-You can also send copies of your court document on your own to ensure that your credit report is updated quickly and accurately.
+You can also send copies of your court document on your own to ensure that your credit history is updated quickly and accurately.

 How else can you get rid of a judgment?

-If for some reason you don’t successfully get your judgment vacated, there are a few other ways to take care of it.
+If for some reason you don’t successfully vacate the judgment, there are a few other ways to take care of it.
 Remember, any unpaid judgment can accrue interest and subject you to wage garnishment, so you should take some type of action.

 If you’re able to, you can pay the amount owed in full, which results in a satisfied judgment.
-This still appears on your credit report, but it’s better than an outstanding judgment.
-You can also negotiate a different payment amount with the creditor.
+This still appears on your credit reports, but it’s better than an outstanding judgment.
+You can also negotiate a different payment amount with the judgment creditor.